Alexis Brimeyer: Khevenhüller trial

 Princess von Khevenhüller-Metsch, Princess Maria Dolgoroukova and Prince Alexander Pavlovich Dolgorouki sued Brimeyer.
 They charged that Brimeyer was using their noble titles with malicious intent.
 The prosecutor presented a large number of fraudulent documents, including letters where Emperor Charles V supposedly ennobles Brimeyer.
 The court noted that his claim of marriage between his "grandfather", Prince Dolgorouki, and his "grandmother", Maria Nikolaevna (who was long mistakenly thought by some to have survived the execution of the Romanov family in July 1918), was false.
 On 24 November 1971, Brimeyer was sentenced to jail for 18 months but had fled to Greece from where he sent a letter to the prosecutor.
 In it he claimed descent from the Emperors of Byzantium.

 In Greece Brimeyer presented himself in the police station, and said that his passport had been stolen.
 He requested temporary documents.
 He registered then himself as Alexis Romanov Dolgorouki and for the next ten years he used those documents to "prove" his status.

 "I, Alexis, Great Grandson of the Tsar"

 In 1979 Brimeyer was living in Spain and contacted the cadet line of the Anjou Durassos.
 He convinced some of them to give their support and recognize him as the head of the royal house of Anjou-Durazzo.
 In 1982 he published a book "I, Alexis, Great Grandson of the Tsar" by "H.R.H.
 Prince Alexis d'Anjou Romanov-Dolgorouki, Duke of Durazzo".
 The book included a "will" where Vassili d'Anjou Durassow supposedly recognized him as his only son.
-Thus he claimed connection to the house of Anjou and the throne of Naples.
+Thus he claimed connection to the Capetian House of Anjou and the throne of Naples.